What are you hungry for?

 Like Bob’s Burgers, a savvy nonprofit will help establish trust by spotlighting what others are saying about it.
-Donor stories and testimonials are essential elements of any marketing menu — like the ones in this sample Donor Album Flipbook.
+Donor testimonials and stories are essential elements of any marketing menu — like the ones in this sample Donor Album Flipbook.

 Don’t rely on singing your own praises as a way to whet donors’ appetites.
-Letting others sing them instead is a far more effective way to bring them to the table.
+Letting others sing them instead (through great donor testimonials) is a far more effective way to bring them to the table.